WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 # Annex C. Example JSON Authentication Objects

-The JSON representation of an `A1` message sent using the example static Bitcoin address `1C8KSK68SJjfDSBx9BpSx3qB3bePf23r77` may be as
+The JSON representation of an `A1` message sent using an example static Base58 blockchain address `1C8KSK68SJjfDSBx9BpSx3qB3bePf23r77` may be as
 follows:

 ```json